slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - analise fundamental e técnica no poker como nas accoes. spectrum entre dois opostos.
 Crashes are typical of complex systems.
 - good investors don't sell investment advice.
-- a great reason to buy instead of renting is taht you get to fire your landlord -- naval ravikant -->
+- a great reason to buy instead of renting is taht you get to fire your landlord -- naval ravikant

-> *"Never lose money.
-Rule No. 2: don’t forget rule No. 1."
+> *"All the benefits in life come from compound interest - relationship, money, habits - anything of importance."
--- Warren Buffett*
+-- Naval Ravikant*
+-->

 > *"I succeeded because I have a long attention span. (...)
 Waiting helps you as an investor, and a lot of people just can’t stand to wait."
 -- Charlie Munger*

-Saving a higher proportion of your income allows to cut decades off of your working life.
-The secret to get wealthy is not to make more money but to keep it.
+The secret to get healthy finances is not to make more money but to keep it.

 Hints: